Adaptive Compute-and-Forward with Lattice Codes Over Algebraic Integers: Lattices over Imaginary Quadratic Integers

 where $\mathbf{p},\mathbf{p}_3\in\mfk{p}^N$, $\mathbf{c}_3=\mathbf{c}_1\oplus\mathbf{c}_2\in C$ and (a) is due to the fact that $\mc{M}$ is a ring isomorphism.
 Moreover, choosing $\mathbf{c}_2$ to be the inverse of $\mathbf{c}_1$ and choosing $\mathbf{p}_2 = - \mathbf{p}_1 - \mathbf{p}$ makes $\boldsymbol\lambda_2$ the additive inverse of $\boldsymbol\lambda_1$.
 Therefore, $\Lambda$ is a lattice.

 To see that $\boldsymbol\lambda$ is a lattice point if and only if $\sigma(\boldsymbol\lambda)\in C$, we note that

 \end{IEEEproof}

 \begin{theorem} For any $d<0$ square free integer, consider $\mbb{K}=\mbb{Q}(\sqrt{d})$, there exists a sequence of lattices from Construction A over $\Ok$ that is Poltyrev-good and good for quantization. \end{theorem} \begin{IEEEproof} \textit{(Sketch.
-Please see Appendix~\ref{apx:proof} for details)} For showing the Poltyrev-goodness, we tailor the Minkowski-Hlawka theorem specifically for $\Ok$ and then follow the steps of Loeliger in \cite{loeliger97} to show that with high probability, the random Construction A ensemble over $\Ok$ would produce Poltyrev-good lattices.
+Please see Appendix~\ref{apx:proof} for details)} For showing Poltyrev-goodness, we tailor the Minkowski-Hlawka theorem specifically for $\Ok$ and then follow the steps of Loeliger in \cite{loeliger97} to show that with high probability, the random Construction A ensemble over $\Ok$ would produce Poltyrev-good lattices.
 For showing the MSE quantization-goodness, we modify the proof by Ordentlich and Erez \cite{ordentlich_erez_simple} where we first construct a sequence of prime ideals whose norms tend to $\infty$ for each $\Ok$ and show that randomly picking elements in $\mathbf{G}$ induces uniform distribution over $(\Ok/\mfk{p})^N$.
 One can then follow the steps in \cite{ordentlich_erez_simple} to show the MSE quantization-goodness. \end{IEEEproof}

-In fact, similar to \cite{huang14isit}, one can even build multilevel lattices over $\Ok$ by Construction $\pi_A$ \cite{huang14isit} \cite{huangITW14} (previously called product construction).
+Furthermore, similar to \cite{huang15}, one can even build multilevel lattices over $\Ok$ by Construction $\pi_A$ as follows.
 Let $\mfk{I}$ be a ideal whose prime ideal factorization is given by $\mfk{I}=\Pi_{l=1}^L \mfk{p}_l$ with $\mfk{p}_l$s relatively prime.
-From Chinese remainder theorem, we have
+From the Chinese remainder theorem, we have

 where $f_l$ is the inertial degree of $\mfk{p}_l$ in $\Ok$.
 We are ready to state Construction $\pi_A$ over $\Ok$.